LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

-    D-Pad or Analog stick:       Allows you to navigate within the image on screen Left and Right C-Buttons:    Expands or contracts the image horizontally Up and Down C-Buttons:       Expands or contracts the image vertically Left Button:                 increases the resolution
+    D-Pad or Analog stick:       Allows you to navigate within the image on screen Left and Right C-Buttons:    Expands or contracts the image horizontally Up and Down C-Buttons:       Expands or contracts the image vertically Left Button:                 Increases the resolution
     Right Button:                Decreases the resolution
     A Button:                    Returns the image to its normal size and shape Start Button:                Returns you to the In-Game Menu